MiltonLumsky/Inchoate-Ideas/university.md

 does come from my uneasy transition to 9-5 workdays.
 My work was
 praised in academia, but now the culture and tasks of the private
 sector do not lead to the same level of praise, or even the present me
-with tasks on which I was previously praised.
-Even though I am
+with the kind of tasks on which I was previously praised.
+Even though
-inclined towards a return to academia, my recent experience has also
+I am inclined towards a return to academia, my recent experience has
-made me a little cautious.
+also made me a little cautious.

 Now I've worked, and stopped living off government handouts, I've no
 longer been able to see my future in a fuzzy, "it'll be okay somehow",